FroxieYe/Harvard-CS205-Parallel-Programming-Final/README.md

 ### Performance Conclusion

-The result from the Harvard library image shows that the third method slightly outperforms the other two given that we optimize the workgroup.
-However, when we used a much smaller image, the block wise parallel method has better performance.
+The result from the both images shows that the last method outperforms the other two given that we optimize the workgroup.
+In the Harvard library case, this is followed by the method with the buffer index trick, which does a slightly better job than the rest.
+However, when we use a much smaller image, the block wise parallel method has the second better performance.

 ### References